 The cROP was developed with the presumption that plants that had significant performance issues with cross-cutting areas would be revealed through the existence of safety-significant inspection findings.
 The NRC identifies a cSCCI to inform the licensee that the NRC has a concern with the licensee’s performance in the cross-cutting area and to encourage the licensee to take appropriate actions before more significant performance issues emerge.
 The cross-cutting aspects are described in IMC 0613, Appendix F. CCAs are assigned and cSCCIs are identified on a “per site” basis; not on a “per unit” basis.
 In order to determine whether cSCCIs exist at a site, an assessment must be performed during the preparation for the mid-cycle and end-of-cycle assessment meetings, as described below.

-09.01. onstruction Cross-cutting .
-To determine if a cross-cutting theme exists at a site, Region II shall gather assessment and inspection results related to cross-cutting aspects, as described below.
-Themes.
-A search of CIPIMS entries should be conducted for findings having cross-cutting aspects in the cross-cutting area of from the
+09.01.
+Construction Cross-cutting Themes .
+To determine if a cross-cutting theme exists at a site, Region II shall gather assessment and inspection results related to cross-cutting aspects, as described below. a.
+Human Performance and Problem Identification and Resolution Themes.
+A search of CIPIMS entries should be conducted for findings having cross-cutting aspects in the cross-cutting areas of Human Performance (H) and Problem Identification and Resolution (P) from the

-.
-A cross-cutting theme in the area of exists if four or more of these findings were assigned the same cross-cutting aspect.
+mid- or end-of-cycle assessment period.
+A cross-cutting theme in the area of H or P exists if four or more of these findings were assigned the same cross-cutting aspect.
 The findings should be representative of more than one cornerstone; however, given the significant inspection effort applied to the Construction/Installation Cornerstone, a cross-cutting theme can exist consisting of inspection findings associated with only this one cornerstone.
 Any regulatory action that does not constitute a finding (e.g., observations or enforcement actions) should not be considered in this determination.

+b.
 Safety Conscious Work Environment Themes.
 SCWE-related issues from an 18-month period (i.e., the current mid- or end-of-cycle assessment period and the two quarters preceding that period) shall be considered.
 Declining SCWE trends take time to manifest; similarly, they also require time to correct and improve.
 For this reason, an 18-month period after a SCWE theme is identified is warranted to assess the effectiveness of SCWE-related corrective actions.
 As such, the current mid- or end-of-cycle assessment period and the two quarters preceding that period shall be considered.
 A cross-cutting theme in the area of SCWE exists if at least one of the following three conditions exists:

 1. There is a finding with a documented cross-cutting aspect in the area of SCWE, and the impact on SCWE was not isolated.
 Any regulatory action that does not constitute a finding (e.g., observations or enforcement actions) should not be considered in this determination.